joejose2728/uidai-explore/README.md

  - Run JUnit tests for data loading and reading (JDBC and ORM)

     1. Test cases are organized into dataloader and datareader Java packages
- 	  2. Test data is under \resources\test-data\ folder
+ 	  2. Sample test data is located in \resources\test-data
- 	  3. Schema for JDBC 1NF and 2NF designs are under \resources\ folder
+   	3. Schema for JDBC 1NF and 2NF designs are located in \resources
-  	4. Hibernate config is under \src\test\resources\
+    4. Hibernate config is located in \src\test\resources

  -  Sharding classes are in the package uidai.explore.shard